How to choose an airline card

 Understand what your miles are worth

-Keeping in mind that not all miles are created equal, try not to be distracted by an airline credit card that has a large sign-up bonus but low earning rates or a high annual fee.
-It’s also important to try to compare apples to apples.
+Keeping in mind that miles’ values fluctuate among loyalty programs, try not to be distracted by an airline credit card that has a large sign-up bonus but low earning rates or a high annual fee.
 Take the $600 flight example.
 If you didn’t have the points, would you still take the trip?
 If not, the calculation described above won’t produce a fair estimation of your points’ value.

 Consider which perks matter most to you